Challenge students to value every human being--even the ones who are different from them

 2. Interviewing the Outcast

 Social norms are a big deal, especially for teenagers.
 The rules aren’t written down, but woe to the person who breaks them!
-Violators may be labeled as weird and annoying, or ignored as outcasts.
-We'll ask students to identify social sins they’ve seen peers commit, from not wearing deodorant to asking a million questions in class.
-Then we’ll ask each student to choose one “sin” they find particularly annoying.
+Violators may be labeled as weird and annoying or ignored as outcasts.
+We'll ask students to identify social missteps they’ve seen peers commit, from forgetting deodorant to asking a million questions in class.
+Then we’ll ask each student to choose one misstep they find particularly annoying.
 Their job is to get inside the head of someone who disobeys that social norm and figure out why it happens.
 Can they understand how the "outcast" might actually feel when they're interviewed by a peer?

 3. The Great Debate